 Substitutions

-- Substitute white fish for salmon for a recipe variation.
+- Substitute white fish for salmon for a variation on the recipe.

 This chowder recipe is adapted from the Wild Strawberry Lodge cookbook.
 The Wild Strawberry Lodge is located in Sitka, Alaska, and serves gourmet fresh fish recipes every day during the summer fishing season.Fish Seasoning

-You can make fish seasoning by stirring the following ingredients together and sprinkling over the salmon.
-Store the leftovers for use later.- 1 teaspoon salt
+You can make fish seasoning by mixing the following ingredients and sprinkling them over the salmon.
+Store the leftovers in a sealed container for later use.- 1 teaspoon salt

 - 1/2 teaspoon garlic powder